-If a teacher, parent, or concerned party identifies issues with a child, the teacher may complete a required SEND form or consult the SEND Coordinator.
+If a teacher, parent, or concerned party identifies issues with a child, the teacher may complete a required SEND form or consult the SENDCO.
 Parents are promptly informed, and further informal assessments may occur, determining the level of support: stage 1, stage 2, or stage 3.

-Stage 1 - Classroom Support: The child receives additional support within the classroom (e.g., TA support, subject setting, intervention programs, small group work).
+- Stage 1 Classroom Support: The child receives additional support within the classroom (e.g., TA support, subject setting, intervention programs and small group work).
 The class teacher closely monitors progress, and records are kept.
-Some progress may lead to a reduction or removal of additional support.

-Stage 2 - Specialist Support: If progress is a concern, the child may move to stage 2, requiring additional specialist support.
+Some progress may lead to a reduction or removal of additional support. - Stage 2 Specialist Support: If progress is a concern, the child may move to stage 2, requiring additional specialist support.
 An Individual Education Plan (IEP)/ Support plan is developed, reviewed termly, involving professionals, parents, and the child (when possible).
-Discussions may arise about assessing the child by experts (e.g., OT, SALT, Ed Psych) before progressing to stage 3.
+Discussions may arise about assessing the child by experts

+(e.g., OT, SALT, Ed Psych) before progressing to stage 3.
 Parents are encouraged to actively participate in the process.

-Stage 3 - Diagnosed Need: At stage 3, outside agencies, including Educational Psychologists or Occupational Therapists, are often involved.
+Stage 3 - Diagnosed Need: At stage 3 children are put on the SEND register, outside agencies, including Educational Psychologists or Occupational Therapists, are often involved.
 Formal assessments and observations occur.
-The SENDCo and specialists collaborate in developing the IEP, reflecting the level of school support.
+The SENDCO and specialists collaborate in developing the IEP, reflecting the level of school support.
 Parents are urged to attend reviews.
-Even with progress, a pupil may remain at stage 3 to ensure awareness of diagnosed needs among staff.
+Even with progress, a pupil will remain at stage 3 to ensure awareness of diagnosed needs, learning preferences and support required among staff.

-7. Pupils with statements- Education, Health and Care Plans (EHCP) and Carers
+7. Pupils with Education, Health and Care Plans (EHCP) and Carers

-Pupils with statements EHCPs from their local authorities who are suited to the school's educational offer are welcome.
-If a pupil with a statement requires their dedicated carer in school, for example, to assist with personal care, writing, etc this can be accommodated provided that the carer has an enhanced CRB DBS check arranged by the school and complies with the child protection regulations in force at the time.
+Pupils with EHCPs from their local authorities who are suited to the school's educational offer are welcome.
+If a pupil with an EHCP requires their dedicated carer in school, for example, to assist with personal care, writing, etc. this can be accommodated provided that the carer has an enhanced CRB DBS check arranged by the school and complies with the child protection regulations in force at the time.
 The school would require a carer (like a new member of staff) to sign a written agreement undertaking to comply with the school's child protection policies and to attend the child protection induction briefing that is given to all new members of staff before working unsupervised on site.